-The YIELD Function is categorized under Financial functions.
+The YIELD Function is categorized under Excel Financial functions.
 It will calculate the yield on a security that pays periodic interest.
-The function is generally used to calculate the bond yield.
+The function is generally used to calculate bond yield.

 As a financial analyst, we often calculate the yield on a bond to determine the income that would be generated in a year.
-Yield is different from the rate of return as the latter return is the gain already earned while former is the prospective return.
+Yield is different from the rate of return, as the return is the gain already earned, while yield is the prospective return.

 = YIELD(settlement, maturity, rate, pr, redemption, frequency, [basis])

 - Settlement (required argument) – This is the settlement date of the security.
 It is a date after the security is traded to the buyer that is after the issue date.

 - Maturity (required argument) – This is the maturity date of the security.
 It is the date when the security expires.

 - Rate (required argument) – The annual coupon rate.

 - Pr (required argument) – The price of the security per $100 face value.

 - Redemption (required argument) – This is the redemption value per $100 face value.